ahmedkaludi/accelerated-mobile-pages/README.md

 ![BrowserStack](https://user-images.githubusercontent.com/16618009/53022655-a24ea780-3481-11e9-9a48-a2ca5bcd96d6.png)

 == Changelog ==

+= 1.0.76.5 (20th February 2021) =
+* Fixed: Second paginated post not working #4892
+* Fixed: Jetpack hosted videos not working on AMP #4931
+* Fixed: AMP Pagebuilder module getting narrowed with All in One SEO plugin #4930

 = 1.0.76.4 (19th February 2021) =
 * Fixed: AMP front page not working after update #4892